 Described as a medium-bodied pinot noir, the minute this wine is uncorked it expels an enticing aroma made of cherry, red raspberry, and toasted almonds.
 The flavor consists of hints of cranberry, sweet plum, and nutmeg.
 The best part?
-It can be found on wine.com for $7.99.
-Pair a glass of this Chilean wine with one of these healthy chicken recipes for a killer dinner.
+It can be found for less than $8.
+Pair a glass of this Chilean wine with a chicken recipe for a killer dinner.
 (Yes, we're giving you permission to pair red with poultry!)

 If you're able to spend a few extra dollars on a bottle of vino this week, look into Oregon's own Willamette Valley Whole Cluster variety.
 Its deep red tint encompasses aromas of cherry, blackberry, and cocoa.
-The bottle can be found on wine.com for just $20.99, so it’s a splurge that doesn’t necessarily break the bank.
-Serve this wine with one of these savory Healthy Homemade Pizzas to accentuate the wine's sweetness.
+It does cost a tiny bit more than $20, so it won't necessarily break the bank.
+Serve this wine with a savory healthy homemade pizza to accentuate the wine's sweetness.

 Syrah or shiraz is a surprisingly pleasant choice for when you want to indulge in a grilled fillet of salmon.
 Why?
 The rough char essence from the grill marks on the fish pairs well with the sweet flavor of black currants and smooth texture of the wine.
 Not to mention, the two together act as a tremendous duo with the wine's resveratrol and salmon's omega-3 fatty acids.

-With scents of fruit, licorice, and finished with a subtle hint of pepper, this Australian wine will have you hooked within seconds of savoring.
-You can find the trusted brand and bottle on wine.com for $13.99.
+With scents of sour cherry fruit and light spices, this Australian wine will have you hooked within seconds of savoring.

 Often described as elegant, soft, and ripe, this red wine is known for its less-bitter flavor and is one of the top choices for a red wine newbie.
 Not only is its texture luring, but many people like its distinctive flavor of plum and chocolate notes; give one of these wines a whirl, literally!

-Described as velvety and lush, this merlot will reel you in upon first taste with its flavors of black currant, black cherry, blackberry, plum, sweet herbs, and spice.
-Pair the wine with a hearty dish, like one of these sweet potato recipes for optimal savor.
-You can find the bottle on wine.com for under $10!
+Described as velvety and lush, this Merlot will reel you in upon first taste with its flavors of plum, caramel, baking spice, and a dash of buttered toast.
+Pair the wine with a hearty dish for optimal savor.

 If you have a hobby for collecting wine and cracking them open years down the road, then this is the wine for you!
-This ruby red madiran wine can be stored anywhere from seven to 10 years and it will still relinquish a blend of fruit and coffee aromas.
-You can enjoy this taste of France for just $15.99 on wine.com.
+This Madiran wine can be stored anywhere from seven to 10 years and it will still relinquish a blend of juicy black fruit aromas.
+You can enjoy this taste of France for a rather low price, too.

-Speaking of tannat grapes, cabernet is also is made from the extraordinary grape.
+Speaking of tannat grapes, Cabernet is also is made from the extraordinary grape.
 The rustic wine contains high levels of procyanidins, an antioxidant that's known to improve cardiovascular and arterial health and has even been associated with promoting longevity!
-Who knew the key to a long life was having a glass of cab every once in awhile?
+Who knew the key to a long life was having a glass of cab every once in a while?
 Of course, eating a diet rich in vibrant fruits, vegetables, and ancient grains aid with that, too.
-In the meantime, increase your lifespan by pouring a glass to go with one of the nutrient-laden 30 Salad Recipes for Weight Loss!
+In the meantime, increase your lifespan by pouring a glass to go with one of the nutrient-laden salad recipes for weight loss!

 If the word organic doesn't instantly snatch your attention, then maybe its description will.
 The cabernet is comprised of aromas of cherry, currant, raspberry and paired with notes of toasted oak wood and vanilla.
 Yum!
-You can indulge in a bottle of this wine for under $20 on wine.com.
+You can indulge in a bottle of this wine for way under $20.

 If you haven't already heard, this French-originating wine has become a huge summer trend in the U.S. Not only does the wine have an enticing aesthetic with its crystal, pale pink color, its taste also pulls in avid wine connoisseurs in with its flavor of melon, citrus, grape, and even floral essence.
-For more insight on Instagram's favorite wine, read up on 21 Rosé Tips You’ll Want to Know.
+For more insight on Instagram's favorite wine, read up on rosé tips you'll want to know.

 Steal: Gazela Vinho Verde Rosé

-This light, fizzy wine from Portugal is popular during the summer months for a reason!
+This light, fizzy red wine from Portugal is popular during the summer months for a reason!
 Made from red grapes, the beverage also churns out a flavor of strawberry and banana, which creates a lively flavor.
-You can acquire a bottle of this hit wine for $7.99 on wine.com.